 The secret Haveselskabets Have in Frederiksberg Gardens

-Frederiksberg Gardens offer several unique places, from the beautiful yellow castle sitting majestically on top of a hill, to the spot where you can greet the elephants at the zoo, to the lake and the Chinese pavilion.
+Frederiksberg Gardens offer several unique places, from the beautiful yellow castle standing majestically on top of a hill, to the spot where you can greet the elephants at the zoo, to the lake and the Chinese pavilion.
 The garden is grand and beautiful, and includes a hidden area: the Haveselskabets Have that you enter from the main entrance to the garden.
 But instead of walking through the main entrance, you take the entrance to the left.
 This will lead you to Haveselskabets Have.
 The garden is quieter, full of flowers and makes you feel as though you are far away from the busy, bustling city.

 A must in Copenhagen – the King’s Garden

 An absolute must and a sure winner!
 The garden was landscaped in 1606, and as the name suggests, it was the garden of King Christian IV, who is known for establishing lots of famous landmarks throughout the city such as Christianshavn, Rundetårn (the Round Tower) and Børsen (the Stock Exchange).
-The King’s Garden is the home of Rosenborg Castle, and is still kept in its original Baroque style: perfectly mowed lawns, symmetrical streets with trees and flowers planted in perfect, proportional distance from each other.
+The King’s Garden is the home of Rosenborg Castle, and is still kept in its original Baroque style: perfectly mowed lawns, symmetrical avenues with trees and flowers planted at a perfect, proportional distance from each other.
 Simply a must when in Copenhagen!

 Peace and quiet in Vestre Kirkegård